Pascal676767/code_scbasset/README.md

 ## Analysis Folder

-The analysis directory includes several pythons scripts designed for visualizing various aspects of model training and evaluation.
+The analysis directory includes several Python scripts designed for visualizing various aspects of model training and evaluation.
 Below you will find descriptions of each script:

 ### AUC_Loss.py
 - **Description**: Allows visualization of the loss and AUC (Area Under the Curve) for both training and validation phases of each model training session.
 - **Input**: history.pickle file
-- **Output**: png with two plot (AUC and Loss)
+- **Output**: PNG with two plots (AUC and Loss)

 ### Embedding.py
 - **Description**: Script to perform an embedding of the weights of the last dense layer of the model.
-Dimensionality reduction is then performed, allowing visualization of the different samples colored by (patient, cell lines, or hormonal status) in different plots (png).
+Dimensionality reduction is then performed, allowing visualization of the different samples colored by (patient, cell lines, or hormonal status) in different plots (PNG).
-- **Input**: Count matrix (h5 file), trained model, cvs with hormone status information
+- **Input**: Count matrix (H5 file), trained model, CSV with hormone status information
 - **Output**: 3 embedding PNG plots (leiden, patients vs cell lines, hormone status)

-### Overlappin.py
+### Overlapping.py
 - **Description**: Script that calculates the percentage of overlap between chromosome positions (extended to 1344 bp) within a BED file.
 Possibility to visualize the global overlap distribution through a histogram as well as a chromosome-by-chromosome visualization.
 - **Input**: BED file
-- **Output**: overlapping percentage, two png plots
+- **Output**: Overlapping percentage, two PNG plots

+# DeepSHAP (source folder)

+### shap_multiprocessing.py
+- **Description**: Script that calculates the importance of each nucleotide (Shapley values) for the final model prediction for a given number of input sequences
+- **Input**: Sequence to analyze, trained model, number of cores for parallelization
+- **Output**: Two NPZ files (one with original sequences, one with the corresponding Shapley values)